Network Exposure and Security¶

 Virtual Private Networks¶

 Virtual private networks, or VPNs, make it possible to link two networks over an encrypted and limited-access trusted network.
-Typically MongoDB users who use VPNs use SSL rather than IPSEC VPNs for performance issues.
+Typically, MongoDB users who use VPNs use TLS/SSL rather than IPSEC VPNs for performance issues.

 Depending on configuration and implementation, VPNs provide for certificate validation and a choice of encryption protocols, which requires a rigorous level of authentication and identification of all clients.
 Furthermore, because VPNs provide a secure tunnel, by using a VPN connection to control access to your MongoDB instance, you can prevent tampering and “man-in-the-middle” attacks.